-My research interests are in nonlinear optimization and machine learning.
-A specific focus has been on developing efficient numerical algorithms for large-scale problems with manifold constraints, which are ubiquitous in machine learning applications.
-Below are some of the projects that I have been actively working on with my collaborators across industry and academia.
+My research interests are in nonlinear optimization for machine learning.
+Below are some of the projects that I have been involved with my collaborators in industry and academia.

 - Manopt.
 I am also involved in the development and promotion of the Matlab toolbox Manopt for optimization on manifolds.

 - Pymanopt.
 Joined Pymanopt team as a maintainer.

 - Microsoft InterpretML.
 Contributed the SPOTgreedy algorithm.

 - Homoglyph detection [Microsoft].
 Created a pipeline for homoglyph detection and classification.
 The prototype service has since become a full fledged engineering effort.